Jessybrenens/Test/DRAFT/Chapter08.md

 "Will your father consider delaying the Atlantic installation based on this analysis?"
 Mira asked.

-Elian's expression darkened.
+Elian's voice dipped, a crack slipping through his usual steel.
 "My father rarely allows scientific concerns to interfere with corporate timelines.
 But with solid evidence of potential system failure, he may have no choice."

 "And if he proceeds anyway?"